-Whether it be an after work pint, a start-of-the-holiday pint or a burger and a pint, many of us get great enjoyment out of drinking lager.
+Whether it be after work, the start-of-the-holiday, or with a burger, many of us get great enjoyment out of drinking lager.
 In fact, some may go as far to say it is the highlight of their week and a staple part of British culture.
 However, there is no hiding from the fact that drinking lager adds a little extra to the waistline – the term ‘beer belly’ is certainly not a myth!

-In this blog, we will look at the calories in some of the nation's favourite lagers and offer up some lower calorie alternatives available to purchase from DrinkWell.
+In this blog, we will look at the calories in some of the nation's most popular lagers and offer up some lower calorie alternatives available to purchase from Drinkwell.

 On average, a pint of 4% ABV lager contains around 180 calories, which is about the same as a slice of pizza.
 To burn off these extra calories, you would have to do 14 minutes of running, 17 minutes of swimming, 20 minutes of football or 44 minutes of walking!
 For a bit of perspective, research in The American Journal of Clinical Nutrition shows that men consume an extra 433 calories on days they have just a couple of drinks - that’s a lot of walking needed!

 The reason that lager contains so many calories is because alcohol is made by fermenting and distilling natural starch and sugar.
-For this reason, all drinks that contain alcohol will contain calories, even if they do not contain any carbs.
-Unless a lager is non-alcoholic, it is impossible to remove all of the calories.
 For this reason, as a general rule of thumb, lagers with a lower ABV tend to also have fewer calories.
+All drinks that contain alcohol will contain calories, even if they do not contain any carbs.
+However, even if a lager is non-alcoholic, it is still impossible to remove all of the calories.
+In some cases, the non-alcoholic version of mainstream drinks may contain more calories and sugars than their full-strenght equivalents.
 The table below provides a handy comparison of calories in some of the lagers you might find in your local pub.

 Calories in a pint